 - Helps them get Social Security cards and access to public benefits.

-- Ensures they receive a thorough medical screening from one of the partner refugee health clinics at PENN Center for Primary Care for adults or Children’s Hospital of Philadelphia.
+- Ensures they receive a thorough medical screening from one of our partner refugee health clinics.

 - Orients them to the community and provides financial literacy lessons.

 At the core of our services, HIAS Pennsylvania’s legal teams help low-income immigrants and refugees in our region navigate the United States immigration system and courts.
 Our team includes experienced attorneys, many with special expertise serving the most vulnerable groups, and Board of Immigration Appeals Accredited Representatives.